dcsaorg/DCSA-EBL-Envelope/SETUP.md

 This JKS can contain multiple public certificates of each platform connected.
 The reference implementations uses the **_'CN'_** in the certificate to determine which public key to use for verification.
 For incoming transferblocks the CN is matched with the 'platformHost' field in the transaction.
 For verifying responses of outgoing transferblocks the CN is matched to the URL the transferblock is being sent to.
-So when generating the key material make sure to take not of the CN used.
+So when generating the key material make sure to take note of the CN used.

 To generate the keystore:
 ```shell